smalljaguar/logging_test/NOTES.md

 - probably want to log in Euler angle (degrees), but do calculations with quaternions, could just log both, idk if there's a better way to handle this
 - check if pinouts are configured correctly
+- NAND Flash is enabled by defining macro NANDFLASH

 Simple optimisations:
 - If running out of space in RAM, try wrapping constant strings in `F` macro which puts them in flash (read-only)